awslabs/amazon-kinesis-archiver/README.md

-# Kinesis Stream Compressor
+# Kinesis Stream Archiver

-This Lambda function consumres data from an Amazon Kinesis Stream, and writes the event records to Amazon DynamoDB, retaining only the latest record by sequence number for the record Partition Key.
+This Lambda function consumes data from an Amazon Kinesis Stream, and writes the event records to Amazon DynamoDB, retaining only the latest record by sequence number for the record Partition Key.
 This gives you the 'latest' picture of all events that happened on a Stream from when the compressor started running.
-The Kinesis record data is stored in DynamoDB as a Base 64 encoded string, and so will require deserialisation by the reading application in exactly the same way it would if being read from Kinesis directly.
+The Kinesis record data is stored in DynamoDB as a Base64 encoded string, and so will require deserialisation by the reading application in exactly the same way it would if being read from Kinesis directly.

 ## Why would I want this?

 If you ever wanted to replay a Stream for the purposes of rebuilding the 'latest' state of a system, then you would have to access the entire Stream forever.
 Given that Kinesis only stores data for a fixed period of time, this function would allow you to 'replay' the latest version of every event that ever happened on a Stream.

-This functionality is inspired by the feature of Kafka Log Compaction https://cwiki.apache.org/confluence/display/KAFKA/Log+Compaction
+This functionality is inspired in part by the feature of [Kafka Log Compaction](https://cwiki.apache.org/confluence/display/KAFKA/Log+Compaction).

 ## DynamoDB Table Structure

+The DynamoDB table is called ```MyKinesisStream-archive-<MODE>```, where `<MODE>` is one of `ALL` or `LATEST`.

-The DynamoDB table is called ```MyKinesisStream-compressed```, and has the following structure:
+This table has the following structure:

-* partitionKey - String - this is the partition key specified on the Kinesis PUT event
+* `partitionKey` - String - this is the partition key specified on the Kinesis PUT event
-* lastSequence - String - this is the Kinesis Sequence Number of the last Record archived into the table for the partitionKey
+* `lastSequence` - String - this is the Kinesis Sequence Number of the last Record archived into the table for the partitionKey
-* lastUpdate - String - Timestamp that the last archived record was written to DynamoDB
+* `lastUpdate` - String - Timestamp that the last archived record was written to DynamoDB
-* recordData - String - Base64 encoded string value of the Kinesis record data
+* `recordData` - String - Base64 encoded string value of the Kinesis record data

 ## How would I use this data once it's been captured?

-In order to use the data stored in DynamoDB, you would run a SCAN operation (http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html) against the table called ```MyKinesisStream-compressed```, and for each Item returned you would decode the ```recordData``` attribute which is stored as a String.
+In order to use the data stored in DynamoDB, you would run a [SCAN operation] (http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html) against the table called ```MyKinesisStream-compressed```, and for each Item returned you would decode the ```recordData``` attribute which is stored as a String.

 ## Setup